 Level of Automation

-The primary difference between espresso machine models is the level of automation that they provide to the brewing process.
+The primary difference between commercial espresso machine models is the level of automation that they provide to the brewing process.
 Some models put more control in the hands of the barista, while others automate nearly every step.
 There are three types to choose from, and each tier comes with a tradeoff between fine control over the end product and the complexity of training required to operate the machine.

 Superautomatic machines automate nearly every step in the brewing process.
 These have built-in hoppers that hold beans, and they grind, tamp, brew, and dispense the espresso according to the settings the barista chooses.
 They even empty spent grounds into a receptacle that is easy to clean out.
 The only thing left to the operator is to press a button, collect the shot, and froth the milk when required.